[ About Jess ]

 Illustration

-After doing a book illustration commission in 2013, I realized how passionate I was about illustration to a point it was was something I passionately wanted to do full time!
-Even though toys are now my main focus, illustration is still core to my practice.
-My work & style has changed a lot over the years.
-You can see a selection on the [Illustration] page.
+Fast forward, after doing a book illustration commission in 2013, I realized how passionate I was about illustration to a point it was was something I wanted to do full time!
+Even though designer toys are now my main focus, illustration is still core to my practice.
+You can see an edited selection on my [Illustration] page.

 Singapore

-I moved to Singapore in 2015 due to my husband’s work.
-Singapore has been great for my art and the start of my exploration into traditional mediums.
-My time in Singapore really has nurtured a massive artist growth for me.
-My husband (a neuroscientist) & I started a collaborative webcomic called Mad Scientist Cat so we decided booth at Singapore Comic Con (formally STGCC) in 2016, the same con I discovered designer toys!
+I moved to Singapore in 2015 due to my husband’s work having zero connection to the country prior… I’ve been here ever since!
+My time in Singapore really has nurtured me personally and creativity.
+It started when my husband (a neuroscientist/psychologist) & I started a collaborative webcomic called Mad Scientist Cat because we participated in 24hr comic day 2015 encouraged by some of the comic community we’d met.
+We went on to do more so we decided to booth at Singapore Comic Con (formally STGCC) in 2016, the same con I discovered designer toys!

 Designer Toys

-When the designer toy maker in the booth next to mine at S(T)GCC 2016 con informed me that they made them themselves by resin casting it blow my mind!
+When the designer toy maker in the booth next to mine at STGCC 2016 con informed me that they made their designer toys themselves by resin casting it blow my mind!
 I thought well if they can, maybe I can too so I gave it a go and haven’t stopped since!
-But it wasn’t until 2019 I decide to go full time toys.
-In 2021 I also learnt to 3D sculpting to aid my toy making.
-I still continue to do illustration, but designer toys has just been a natural evolution to my illustration work.
-You can see some of work on my [Designer Toys] and [3D] page.
+Just like with illustration, it was a huge undertaking to reskill to teach myself sculpting & resin casting.
+It wasn’t until 2019 I decide to go full time toys.

 In 2021 I was the Copic Awards – Craft Award selected by Too Corporation Americas winner with my Oxenlox – (Un)locked Potential designer toy.
-In 2022 I had my first toy solo/custom show at BLAXK gallery (by ActionCity), Singapore while also having my first production piece Eemo Cloud BLAXK x JE.
+In 2022 I had my first toy solo/custom show at BLAXK gallery (by ActionCity), Singapore while also having my first production piece Eemo Cloud ActionCity (BLAXK) x JE.
+I have gone on to release further colour ways with ActionCity.

 Final Thoughts

 I’m a very passionate and hard working person who has many questions about the world, probably stemming from my curiosity of [My Adoption Story].
-I feel very lucky that I can work in a field that lets me observe and connect.
-I’m now know for using cute creatures as a vehicle to explore personal themes like mental health & identity.
+I feel very lucky that I can work in a field that lets me share and connect to people.
+I’m now known for using cute creatures as a vehicle to explore personal themes like mental health, diversity & identity.